By Rowan Clifford

 The guest check-out procedure is a super important part of the puzzle.

-To achieve a smooth guest check-out experience every time (even at scale), you must address these 3 potential problems:
+To achieve a smooth guest check-out experience every time (even at scale), you must address these three potential problems:

 Each of these potential problems can be addressed, and I’ll show you how I do it below:

-When guests don’t check-out on time it can cause a catalogue of unwanted events that may impact the check-in experience for the next guests.
+When guests don’t check-out on time, it can cause a catalog of unwanted events that may impact the check-in experience for the next guests.

 Lost keys are costly to replace and a headache.

-Organising all of the above can be a headache to say the least, and it can actually become pretty hard to remember when to send the appropriate message.
+Organizing all of the above can be a headache, to say the least, and it can actually become pretty hard to remember when to send the appropriate message.

 Washing laundry takes time.

-And, when you have a same day changeover, washing and drying within the changeover window isn’t very effective.
+And, when you have a same day changeover, washing and drying within the changeover window aren’t very effective.